-There is no substantial difference between the preparation of goat milk formula vs cow milk formula.
+The type of milk used in these formulas will not affect the way that it is prepared.
 All European powdered infant formula should be mixed with water that has been boiled and then cooled down.
-It's always best to follow the detailed preparation instructions on the back of every box or can.
+It's always best to follow the detailed preparation instructions on the back of every box or cannister.

-However, baby formulas are fortified to contain the perfect nutritional balance according to your baby's age: To mimic the composition of breast milk as closely as possible, all formulas (no matter whether goat or cow) include the perfect blend of minerals (such as calcium, magnesium, potassium) and vitamins (such as vitamin A, B12, K).
+However, baby formulas are fortified to contain the perfect nutritional balance according to your baby's age: To mimic the composition of breast milk as closely as possible, both goat and cow milk offers formula that includes the perfect blend of minerals (such as calcium, magnesium, potassium) and vitamins (such as vitamin A, B12, K).
 This means that cow and goat milk formulas do not vary much in nutritional value.

-Goat milk also naturally contains more essential Omega 6 fatty acids.
+Goat milk products also naturally contains more essential Omega 6 fatty acids.
 In infant formula this doesn't play an important role, because it is among the ingredients that are being fortified in the composition.

 A beneficial feature of goat's milk is that the protein is particularly easier to digest.
 In the stomach it forms a light and soft curd, which can be digested with ease and does not lay heavy in the stomach.
 Cow's milk protein, on the other hand, tends to form a heavy and firm curd.
 From this example alone, it is easy to see the digestive benefits of goat's milk protein.